cgenglab/website/content/en/publication/sigg18_mlcfd/index.md

 publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: In *ACM Transation of Graphics (SIGGRAPH 2018)*
+publication: ACM Transation of Graphics 37(4) (SIGGRAPH 2018)
-publication_short: In *SIGGRAPH 2018*
+publication_short: SIGGRAPH 2018

 abstract: We present a data-driven technique to instantly predict how fluid flows around various three-dimensional objects.
 Such simulation is useful for computational fabrication and engineering, but is usually computationally expensive since it requires solving the Navier-Stokes equation for many time steps.
 To accelerate the process, we propose a machine learning framework which predicts aerodynamic forces and velocity and pressure fields given a three-dimensional shape input.
 Handling detailed free-form three-dimensional shapes in a data-driven framework is challenging because machine learning approaches usually require a consistent parametrization of input and output.
 We present a novel PolyCube maps-based parametrization that can be computed for three-dimensional shapes at interactive rates.
 This allows us to efficiently learn the nonlinear response of the flow using a Gaussian process regression.
 We demonstrate the effectiveness of our approach for the interactive design and optimization of a car body.

 # Summary.
 An optional shortened abstract.
-# summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
+summary: ACM Transation of Graphics 37(4) (SIGGRAPH 2018)

 tags:
 - Machine Learning